What is YouTube Community Tab?

 - Hootsuite: YouTube Community Tab Tips

-Community management is the practice of building, growing, and nurturing relationships between a brand and its audience through active engagement on social media and online forums.
+Community management is the practice of building, growing, and nurturing relationships between a brand and its audience through active engagement on.